michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0045.md

 - n: charge against a citizen's person or property or activity for the support of government
 - n: government income due to taxation
 ### Family
+- taxation: taxations+
+- overtax: overtaxed, overtaxes, overtaxing
-taxation: taxations+;overtax: overtaxed, overtaxes, overtaxing;tax: overtax, supertax, taxable, taxation, taxed, taxer, taxes, taxing;taxable: nontaxable, taxability;taxed: untaxed;taxer: taxers;taxing: taxingly
+- tax: overtax, supertax, taxable, taxation, taxed, taxer, taxes, taxing
+- taxable: nontaxable, taxability
+- taxed: untaxed
+- taxer: taxers
+- taxing: taxingly
 ### Examples
 - It is not a coincidence, as old Marxists used to say, that his proposed cuts to personal taxation would shower cash on the already wealthy.
 - The contribution from benefit taxation never accounts for more than a small percentage of the total costs of Social Security.